YaoYinYing/AnyRelay/README.md

       rules: []
       ```

+>[!CAUTION]
+>Please remind that `socks` nodes without username/password and tls are not secure.

 >[!WARNING]
->Please remind that `socks` nodes without username/password and tls are not secure.
-As AnyRelay is designed for self-hosted privacy control in zero trust network environment, one should not use target nodes without garanteed security.
+>As AnyRelay is designed for self-hosted privacy control in zero trust network environment, one should not use any target node without garanteed security.

 ## Project Tree